Chapter 1 : Ch. 1

 “What?” she squinted up at him suspiciously.

 He dropped her hand and started digging around in his pocket.
 So it was literal this time.
-Uh oh.
-He wasn’t about to…was he?
-They had only known each other for 6 months.
-Surely he wasn’t that much of a bone-head.
-A brand new fear that had nothing to do with Voldemort began to rise up.
-No. He wouldn’t do that.
-Not now.
-Would he?
-She didn’t even try to hide the apprehension on her face as she looked at him, expecting him to pull out a little velvet box with an uspeakable evil inside.
-He found what he was looking for, and hand still in his pocket, he looked straight into her eyes.
+She didn’t even try to hide the apprehension on her face as she looked at him.
+He found what he was looking for, and looked straight into her eyes.
 She held his gaze, not knowing what to expect.

 Slowly, he lifted his hand and pulled a sparkling silver chain out of his pocket, and on the chain hung a stunning pendant in the shape of a rose.
-The rose was also silver, each petal covered in tiny diamonds, with a larger one in the center of the flower.
+The rose was also silver, each petal covered in tiny, red, sparkling stones, with a larger one in the center.
 She would have loudly exhaled a huge sigh of relief if her breath had not caught in her throat.
 Never had anyone given her something so exquisite.
-The moonlight reflected off the stones, which glittered like the snow, throwing dancing flecks of light onto Gwen’s face.
+The moonlight reflected off the stones, which glittered like the snow, throwing dancing flecks of reddish light onto Gwen’s face.
 She stared wide-eyed as he held it before her eyes, all apprehension forgotten.

 “Like it?”
 Sirius asked, although it was all too clear from his tone that he was all too pleased with himself.
 “Perhaps you were expecting something else?”
 His eyes glittered mischievously.